-The four principles of data centres
+The four principles of data centers

 The first is centralised versus decentralised power.
 Think of the powerful but centralised Roman Empire versus the smaller but rich and highly networked Greek Empire.
 Throughout history, it appears that mankind has continuously alternated between centralised and decentralised structures.

-The second principle is that if we think of data as power, then our first assumption with regards to data centre design, past, present, and future evolution would be that, in any free market, we should also expect this constant swing between centralised and decentralised types.
+The second principle is that if we think of data as power, then our first assumption with regards to data center design, past, present, and future evolution would be that, in any free market, we should also expect this constant swing between centralised and decentralised types.

 The third principle is that mankind must progress.
 Humans are generally quite restless, especially if they are bored, and will often come up with productive things to do with their time during those lulls, such as create new art or invent new technologies.
 We must assume that we are somehow hard-wired in this way and so, therefore, it also seems safe to assume that this trend will continue ad infinitum.

 The fourth principle is people need storage.
-People always seem to run out of storage space, whether it’s in their garden shed, on their computer’s hard drive, or in their walk-in closet.
-The answer to this quandary when applied to data centres probably lays somewhere around enhancing the speed of information and access to it.
+People always seem to run out of storage space, whether it's in their garden shed, on their computer's hard drive, or in their walk-in closet.
+The answer to this quandary when applied to data centers probably lays somewhere around enhancing the speed of information and access to it.

 The dawn of edge computing

 Edge computing enables data produced by Internet of Things (IoT) devices to be processed closer to where the data is created, rather than in a data center.
 This enables data to be analysed in almost real time before it is sent to a data center.

 Also, because data is not having to travel across the network, latency is reduced, which is important for applications that require low latency to work effectively, or even as close as is humanly possible to zero latency, such as in financial services.